rajaabnadeem/video_player/README.md

 This project is a video sharing platform where users can upload, view, edit, and comment on videos.
 The frontend is built using React, and it includes various components such as a navigation bar, video list, modals for creating and editing videos, and a comment section.
 This README file explains the setup, development process, and key features of the application.

-Please log in with the username "mohammed_nadeem" to be able to view all features in the best way possible.
+In order to see the full functionality of the application, please login with a new user, and add 4-6 videos to be able to see all the features implemented and the actual design layout.
+Thank you!

 ## Table of Contents
 - [Features](#features)